mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 where the noise sensitivity should reduce to being $$122$$, as expected.
 I get the impression this is essentially the same computation you would do in the "standard" framework though.

+The only real benefit I can view of this is that one can often define a "calculus" of differential operators quite easily, so phrasing the sensitivity in terms of derivatives may make it easier to provide "automatic sensitivity analysis" (essentially, by analogy with how computer algebra systems can quite easily compute the derivatives of a wide variety of functions).
+I haven't thought about this problem at all though (and it quite likely is a problem *other* people have thought about), so I'll leave off the blog-post here with the potential extensions of this to:

+1. A "calculus of sensitivity analysis", with the goal of building some tool to automate sensitivity analysis
+2. Extending it to concepts such as local sensitivity (which I have never really looked into)
+3. Looking for some "geometric" characterization of differential privacy by "working backwards" from this definition of local sensitivity, and the
+   $$(\epsilon, \delta)$$-differentially private mechanisms in the $$\ell_p$$ norm.